Chicago Hub Network: 2010

 Following the 2010 gubernatorial elections in Wisconsin and Ohio, both newly elected governors repeated their intentions of shutting down the projects in these two states and returning the money to the federal government.
-Following the return of funds, the federal government redirected the $145 million intended for Wisconsin and Ohio to the State of Washington's high-speed rail corridor, and to Connecticut to modernize the New Haven-Springfield Line.
+In December 2010, the federal government redirected $1.195 billion originally designated for the Wisconsin and Ohio projects, consisting of $810 million from Wisconsin and $385 million from Ohio, to passenger rail projects in other states.

 Chicago-St. Louis rail line upgrades

 Before the upgrades, Amtrak passenger trains had a top speed of 79 MPH on the line between Chicago and St. Louis, and freight trains had a top speed of 60 MPH.
 In the fall of 2012, the section of the Chicago-St. Louis line between Pontiac, Illinois, and Dwight, Illinois, began Amtrak service at 110 MPH, as a demonstration section.
 In 2014 construction began to upgrade the entire rail line between Carlinville, Illinois, and Joliet, Illinois, so that Amtrak could run its passenger trains at 110 MPH.
 In addition, freight trains will be able to operate at 70 MPH.

 The entire cost of the high-speed rail program was estimated at $1.8 billion, with the federal government committing $1.6 billion of that, later lowered to $1.4 billion.
 It is estimated that $1.2 billion will be spent on the program by the end of 2016.

 On December 20, 2021, Amtrak train speeds were upgraded to 90 mph between Chicago and St Louis.
 This reduced travel time by 15 minutes between the two cities.
 Final approval for 110 mph speeds was granted in May 2023, and higher-speed rail service began on Wednesday, May 3, 2023, saving passengers an additional 45 minutes in travel time.